 Legal accompaniment throughout the judicial process including accompaniment to law enforcement interviews and in the courtroom.

-Trainings are provided to medical, legal, law enforcement and other agencies involved with survivors of sexual assault.
-Topics covered in these trainings include the impact of trauma, trauma informed investigations and Rape Response services.
-Rape Response is happy to provide speakers to local organizations in an effort to raise awareness and provide education about sexual assault.
+Training is provided to medical, legal, law enforcement and other agencies involved with survivors of sexual assault.
+Topics covered in these trainings may include: the impact of trauma, trauma informed investigations and Rape Response services.
+Rape Response is happy to provide speakers for local organizations in an effort to raise awareness and provide education about sexual assault.

-Let’s Talk prevention programs are provided to middle, high school and college students, as well as their parents, in our six county service area.
+Let’s Talk© education programs are provided to middle, high school and college students, as well as their parents, in our six county service area.
 Advocates also participate in various community awareness events, sharing information on sexual assault and services provided Rape Response.

 Rape Response hosts quarterly SART (Sexual Assault Response Team) meetings, which are designed to review cases and evaluate systemic responses to better meet the needs of survivors of sexual assault.
 Members of SART include law enforcement, prosecutors, and SANEs (sexual assault nurse examiners).
 Rape Response is proud to maintain strong collaborative partnerships, which in turn help to provide survivors with the best collective response.

 21% of TGQN (transgender, genderqueer, nonconforming) college students have been sexually assaulted, compared to 18% of non-TGQN females, and 4% of non-TGQN males.

 Stay up-to-date on our latest news, services and how you can help.